Solutions for Recycling and Biopolymers

-Bioplastics or biopolymers are taking on a bigger role against the background of avoiding fossil raw materials.
+Bioplastics or biopolymers are playing an increasingly significant role against the background of avoiding fossil raw materials.

-2022, we are committed to the idea of achieving the goal of net zero emissions by 2050.
-In doing so, we are contributing to the success of the Paris Agreement to limit temperature increases by 2050.
+In 2022, we committed with Grolman Group to achieving the goal of Net Zero Emissions by 2050.
+This contributes to the success of the Paris Agreement in limiting the temperature rise by 2050.